Lama dwarf hamster

-The Lama dwarf hamster (Cricetulus lama) is a species of rodent in the family Cricetidae.
+The Lama dwarf hamster (Cricetulus lama) is a species of hamster and rodent in the family Cricetidae.
 It is found only in the mountains of western China where it inhabits grassland, shrubby marshes and steppes.
 Although it has a limited range, the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".

 Description

 The Lama dwarf hamster has a head and body length of between 86 and 103 mm and a tail length of 40 to 50 mm.
 The Lama dwarf hamster is very similar in appearance to the Chinese striped hamster (Cricetulus barabensis), but is rather smaller.
 It has a shorter tail and lacks the blackish markings on the dorsal fur and upper thighs that that species often has.
 The dorsal fur is dark greyish-brown, the underparts are greyish white and there is a sharp dividing line where the two colours meet.
 The tail is thick and well covered with guard hairs, having a dark stripe at the top and otherwise being white, with a wholly white tip.